Guernsey (Australian rules football): Variations

-Most AFL clubs wear a “home” guernsey for a majority of games (specifically games that are played at their home ground) and a clash guernsey for away games where the team’s guernsey clashes in colour with the other team’s.
+Most AFL clubs wear a home guernsey for a majority of games (specifically games that are played at their home ground) and a clash guernsey for away games where the team’s guernsey clashes in colour with the other team’s.
 The most common type of clash guernsey is a colour swap where, for example, a team with white stripes on a mostly black jumper changes to black stripes on a mostly white jumper.

 Heritage Round

-From 2004 to 2008, AFL teams wore a heritage guernsey which was a recreation of a guernsey from previous seasons.
+From 2003 to 2007, AFL teams wore a heritage guernsey which was a recreation of a guernsey from previous seasons.

-Indigenous Round
+Indigenous Round/Sir Doug Nicholls Round

-Every year since 2014, AFL clubs have designed a special guernsey in honour of the annual Indigenous Round.
-These guernseys feature Indigenous-Australian artwork and are sometimes designed by past or even present players of the club.
+Every year since 2014, AFL clubs have designed a special guernsey in honour of the annual Indigenous Round/Sir Doug Nicholls Round.
+These guernseys, worn by every club in the AFL, feature Indigenous-Australian artwork and are sometimes designed by past or even present players of the club.